carpentries-incubator/gitlab-novice/episodes/07-merge-requests.md

 To do that, we click on the button labeled “Web IDE” in the line just below the project’s description.
-This redirects us to a page with a file browser in a column on the, with most of the screen taken up by a box informing us how to use the Web IDE: “Select a file from the left sidebar to begin editing.
+This redirects us to a page with a file browser in a column on the left, with most of the screen taken up by a box informing us how to use the Web IDE: “Select a file from the left sidebar to begin editing.
 Afterwards, you’ll be able to commit your changes.”